 Tip #1.
 Designate

-Remember the haphazardness and disorganization of tossing things in a box now will only lead to anxiety next year at decorating time.
-That is why I like to encourage you to take the time up-front during the holidays.
-Since you have everything out on display you can more easily see just what containers you need and how many.
+Remember, the haphazardness and disorganization of tossing things in a box now will only lead to anxiety next year at decorating time.
+That is why I want to encourage you to take the time to streamline things as you are putting them away.

 Tip #2.
 Use the best container